 Today, the Detroit Jesuits of the Midwest Province live-streamed Mass from the chapel at Lansing-Reilly on the McNichols Campus for the faithful who are not allowed in churches during the coronavirus crisis.
 It was part of the community’s outreach “Pray.
 Reflect.
 Connect.” designed to provide comfort and guidance during this time of isolation and, for many, fear.
 This first sermon was delivered by Fr.
 Peter Etzel, S.J,. associate pastor, Gesu Catholic Church Detroit.
 To see the schedule of live-streamed and other aspects of “Pray.
 Reflect.
-Connect.” please visit the Facebook page and return to this blog for other information.
+Connect.” please visit the Facebook page.

 This past week I spoke with one of our parishioners.
 Typical conversation, quite delightful, lots of give and take.
 All of a sudden, however, there was silence on the other end.
 I heard a voice.
 And I could sense and I could feel emotion that was being expressed in tears.
 The person then went on to say, last Sunday, not being able to go to church, not being able to be with community, was hard.
 And then the tears started coming powerfully.
 I suspect that this individual represents us all.
 Not only our desire to be at the Eucharist, at the Mass, or to be in communion with other people; or maybe this whole COVID-19, which has struck our country, is bringing us either to tears or to the edge of tears.
 For many different reasons.
 But I suspect we have all experienced some deep emotions this past week.
 And so it’s good to come and to gather around the table.
 And to all of us, may the grace, the peace, the tenderness, and the compassion of Jesus be with you all.